LibHuang/retail_warehouse_simulation/README.md

-# Summary: ASOS Inventory & Demand Forecast Platform
+# Summary: Retail Inventory & Demand Forecast Platform

-The purpose of this project is to build a modular, end‑to‑end data pipeline to support real‑time inventory tracking, demand forecasting, and ensure resource optimization for the highest profit margins.
-I'm attempting to simulate a Snowflake production pipeline at a retail company.
-I built raw-to-curated zone transformations using dbt and Snowflake SQL.
-It supports daily sales reporting and customer segmentation, and I will load in more features as they come.
+The purpose of this project is to build a modular, end‑to‑end data pipeline to support real‑time inventory tracking, demand forecasting, and ensure resource optimization for the highest profit margins with structured and unstructured data for a retail company.
+I'm currently simulating structured ASOS data and unstructured Customer Segmentation data for this project.
+This project consists of raw-to-curated zone transformations using dbt and Snowflake SQL.
+It supports daily sales reporting and customer segmentation, and there will be more features for this project when applicable.

 The key stages included: